Directed by Felipe Bustos Sierra

-On the 45th anniversary of the Chilean coup d’état, a new documentary tells the story of a group of Scottish factory workers and their incredible act of solidarity with the Chilean people against a brutal right-wing dictatorship.
+On the 45th anniversary of the brutal military coup in Chile, a new documentary tells the story of a group of Scottish factory workers and their incredible act of solidarity with the Chilean people.

-Chile, the 11 September 1973 – a military coup backed by the CIA is launched against Salvador Allende’s left-wing government, elected three years prior on an extensive programme radical social reform.
-Workers wanting to defend these gains gathered in their factories – but were pacified by their leadership as fighter jets flew frighteningly low across Santiago, the Chilean capital, eventually bombing the Presidential palace allowing a brutal military junta led by General Pinochet to seize power.
+On 11 September 1973, a military coup backed by the CIA was launched against Salvador Allende’s left-wing government – elected three years prior on an extensive programme of radical social reform.
+Workers gathered in their factories to defend these gains but were pacified by their leadership as fighter jets flew frighteningly low across Santiago, the Chilean capital – eventually bombing the presidential palace.
+A vicious military junta led by General Augusto Pinochet seized power.

-Once in power, Pinochet’s military unleashed a bloody era of repression and slaughter – cruel and clinical in targeting the most politically conscious – trade unionists, local workers’ leaders and youth brutally rounding them up for systemic murder of thousands in stadia, town squares and concentration camps.
-This effectively beheaded Pinochet’s final opposition within Chile – the workers’ movement.
+Once in power, Pinochet’s military unleashed a bloody era of repression and slaughter – cruel and clinical in targeting the most politically conscious.
+Trade unionists, local workers’ leaders and youth were brutally rounded up in stadia, town squares and concentration camps, as thousands were murdered or disappeared.
+This effectively beheaded Pinochet’s main opposition within Chile – the workers’ movement.

-It paved the way for a sick experiment which has not only had a devastating effect on the Chilean working class but impacted internationally as well.
-Chile became the sandbox for the “Chicago boys”, the ideologues of neo-liberalism most notably Milton Friedman that were based on the University of Chicago.
+It paved the way for a sick experiment which not only had a devastating effect on the Chilean working class but impacted internationally as well.
+Chile became the sandbox for the “Chicago boys”, the ideologues of neo-liberalism based in the University of Chicago, led by Milton Friedman.
 The Chilean regime refined neo-liberal policies for the likes of Thatcher and Reagan to unleash upon their own working classes.

 Nae Pasaran begins with the same images of the brutal overthrow of Allende’s government that were beamed across the world in 1973.
-These images brought condemnation internationally within the labour movement but for a group of union shop stewards in a Rolls Royce plant in East Kilbride they particularly resonated.
-For the low flying jets bombing the presidential palace were ex-RAF Hawker Hunter jets – the main stay of Chile’s air force and their factory was, by that time, the only one in the world that serviced the engines of these jets.
+These images brought condemnation internationally within the labour movement.
+But for a group of union shop stewards in a Rolls Royce plant in East Kilbride, they particularly resonated.
+Those low-flying jets bombing the presidential palace were in fact ex-RAF Hawker Hunter jets – the mainstay of Chile’s air force.
+The East Kilbride factory was, by that time, the only one in the world that serviced the engines of these jets.

-For the next four years, all 3,000 workers at the factory would refuse to touch any “blacked” equipment associated with the Chilean dictatorship leaving the engines to rust at the hands of the Scottish weather.
-Four years later, the engines disappeared in the middle of the night – with strong evidence the British military were involved – leaving the workers in the dark about what happened to them for decades.
+For the next four years, all 3,000 workers at the factory would refuse to touch any “blacked” equipment associated with the Chilean dictatorship – leaving the engines to rust at the hands of the Scottish weather.
+Four years later, the engines disappeared in the middle of the night – with strong evidence the British military was involved – leaving the workers in the dark about what happened to them for decades.
 They eventually began to believe that their actions had been meaningless.

-The film itself is a stroke of genius, pulling together the stories of three of the men key to the boycott in what becomes a heart-warming and inspiring story of solidarity with the detail of the boycott intertwined with archive footage and interviews.
-The film delves into the impact of the “blacking,” and films the often-emotional reactions of not only the shop stewards in Scotland but those in Chile interviewed as well.
+The film itself is a stroke of genius, pulling together the stories of three of the men key to the boycott in what becomes a heart-warming and inspiring story of solidarity, with the detail of the boycott intertwined with archive footage and interviews.
+The film delves into the impact of the “blacking,” and depicts the often emotional reactions of not only the shop stewards in Scotland but those in Chile interviewed as well.